awslabs/containers-cost-allocation-dashboard/README.md

 #### Share the Dataset with Users

-Share the dataset with users that are authorized to make changes to it.
+Share the dataset with users that are authorized to make changes to it:

 1. Login to QuickSight, then click on the person icon on the top right, and click "Manage QuickSight"
 2. On the left pane, navigate to "Manage assets", then choose "Datasets"